fundyc/deno_server/README.md

 # deno_server
-A server that returns config file by environment and name composing them.
+A server that returns config file by composing environment (cookie) and device (path_param) files.

 ## Install deno:
 ```